Create new Deploy Keys

 ourofficework_Rekha.priv

-The member can then send the file ourofficework_Rekha.pub to the actual owner of the ourofficework repository with the request that the member be added to the group of the ourofficework repository.
+The member (Rekha) can then send the file ourofficework_Rekha.pub to the actual owner of the ourofficework repository with the request that the member be added to the group of the ourofficework repository.
+As stated above, Rekha should ideally never ever share the private key.

 Learn the concepts | Table of Contents